 If you don’t want to purchase a floor jack before you understand actually how it works find floor jack rental near me on google and rent one to practice.
 Whenever you satisfied yourself, understand which type of floor jack you need, you can purchase one.
 We also have some suggestions here for you.

 The same theory applies when supporting the vehicle with jack stands.
 It is important to be sure that your floor jack and jack stands are resting on a surface that is hard enough to tolerate this concentrated weight.
 Even though concrete surfaces can handle a concentrated weight, surfaces like clay, dirt, grass, and many asphalt are not so.
 The best practice would be moving your vehicle to a proper lifting surface.
-If moving is not possible then you need to place a plywood (at least 5”- 8″ thick) under the floor jack or jack stands to distribute the weight more evenly over the surface.
+If moving is not possible then you need to place plywood (at least 5”- 8″ thick) under the floor jack or jack stands to distribute the weight more evenly over the surface.

 Locate Lifting Points of Your Vehicle

 This can be challenging.
 If you get it wrong, it can be dangerous and will potentially damage your vehicle.
 The best way to find proper lifting points on your vehicle is to refer the owners’ manual of your vehicle.
 The information is normally collated in the “Emergency” section.
-If you are unable to locate the manual and still needs to know the correct information, you can get the assistance of the Automotive Lifting Institutes (ALI).
-Another cool alternative is to search the Internet for a forums related to your vehicle and ask the forum community where the lifting points are.
+If you are unable to locate the manual and still need to know the correct information, you can get the assistance of the Automotive Lifting Institutes (ALI).
+Another cool alternative is to search the Internet for forums related to your vehicle and ask the forum community where the lifting points are.

 Immobilize the Vehicle

 You should make sure that the vehicle stays in place throughout the lifting process (engaging the parking brake is not sufficient).
-If the vehicle roles while lifted it is possible to slip off from the floor jack or jack stand and results serious injuries or even death.
+If the vehicle roles while lifted it is possible to slip off from the floor jack or jack stand and results in serious injuries or even death.
 Before lifting the best practice is to immobilize the vehicle by placing tire chocks.
-They should be placed on both side of the tire which is on the opposite and diagonal side.
+They should be placed on both sides of the tire which is on the opposite and diagonal side.
 For example, if you are using the lifting point closest to the driver’s side tire then you would place tire chocks on both sides of the tire, which is at passenger rear.